 It’s that simple.
 Once again, you don’t have to continue down that route of paying some of the highest mutual fund fees in the world.
 You can create your own simple portfolio, or you can opt for the many low fee managed portfolio solutions.
 It’s easy to cut your investment fees by 50-90% or more.
 Imagine if you found a way to cut your insurance costs by 90%, buy that car for 90% less, cut your Bell or Rogers bill by 90%?
 Yes you’d jump at the opportunity.
 You and your investment dollars should also jump at the opportunity to take a walk down Easy Street.

 I am happy to help.
 I am a former investment advisor who coached Canadians on lower fee index based portfolios.
 I can offer assistance or I can point you in the right direction.
 These days I work for karma.
-There’s no catch, I am simply on a mission helping Canadians say goodbye to paying some of the highest fees in the world.
+There’s no catch, I am simply on a mission to help Canadians say goodbye to paying some of the highest fees in the world.